awesome-astra/docs/docs/pages/astra/astra-cli.md

 astra streaming create new_tenant_from_cli
 ```

-To view all supported options please use
+To view all supported options, please use:

 ```
 astra help streaming create